Wwwsylvia/oras-credentials-go/design.md

 This method is to return a new credential store based on the settings in the configuration file.
 The method should look for the credential store for a given server address in the order of credential helper, credential store and configuration file.
-The method should provide an option `PlainTextSave` to allow users to specify whether to save credentials in plain text.
-When the native store is not available, if the option is set to false (default value), calling `NewStore().Save()` will result in no operation; if the option is set to true, calling `NewStore().Save()` will save the credential in plain text in the configuration file.
+The method should provide an option `PlainTextSave` to allow users to specify whether to save credentials in plain-text.
+When the native store is not available, if the option is set to false (default value), calling `NewStore().Save()` will result in no operation; if the option is set to true, calling `NewStore().Save()` will save the credential in plain-text in the configuration file.

 ```go